Beautiful. Handmade. Recycled.

 Fun fact: Mielle is the Jèrriais word for a hill of sand created by the wind.

 Inspired by the treasure lines in St Brelade’s Bay, this paper is made of post consumer ‘white’ paper...you know...extra print offs, scrap paper the kids drew on, cut outs from our paper cuts , old invoices...you name it!
 If it is mostly white paper, it is in the mix!

 Most of the paper is turned into a fine pulp and creates a beautiful off white, speckled paper.
 BUT every once in a while, a bigger glimpse of what it once was washes up.
-A tiny part of a drawing, a letter or figure.
+A tiny part of a drawing, a letter, figure or pattern.